JasmineEHurst/leaderboard-service/README.md

 * Provides quick access and has structures would could be useful for structuring rankings

-**Flink**: Consumes events messages and performs computation based on leaderboard criteria.
-If the criteria are met, sends messages to another pubsub topic to update rankings
+**Flink**: Consumes event messages and performs computation based on leaderboard criteria.
+Can also enrich the data/ETL for other purposes (ex: integrating with other game services, analytics)

 * Flink is able to save the state via checkpoints + savepoints in case of failure allowing for recovery of up-to-date leaderboard rankings